September 11, 2015

 You could practically see these people’s heart rates being yanked up and down, which is a pretty impressive thing for a piece of music to do.
 It requires a tremendous amount of technical setup for a composer to place an audience so squarely in the palm of his hand that a quick right turn into a tonic chord can be enough to cause a physical jolt.
 And that’s just the first movement!

 The end of the finale of the 5th is every bit as impressive, and even more daring on Sibelius’s part.
 Like the first movement, the finale builds slowly, progressing organically to what is clearly going to be another shattering climax.
 But satisfying our basest desire for simple resolution isn’t what Sibelius has in mind.
 Instead, he preps us for full-on emotional catharsis, and then provides that release not through excess, but through cavernous, pregnant silence.
-To hear this, cue the video below to 29 minutes, 5 seconds.

 Call it the Anti-Tchaikovsky approach.
 Nothing against Tchaikovsky (though, in truth, I have plenty against him), but in his symphonies, he mostly specializes in sending waves of consonant sound crashing over the audience, and then providing exactly the final, sugar-bomb catharsis he knows you’re craving.
 Sibelius, by contrast, takes his time, builds the sound in layers, brings us to the edge of the cliff, and then sweeps away, leaving us standing on its edge, filled with the thrill of it all but also with the profound emptiness of eternity.